solipsse/Wiki1/_sources/index.md

 - Learning all sphinx, myst and jupyter notebook usage.
 - Creating diagram through excalidraw: I am thinking of creating a python library that can create excalidraw diagram through function.
 The current solution to use excalidraw extension on VS Code or the website to create diagram.
+- Sphinx Advanced Customisation is needed to do the above
   - Theming the Jupyter Book website with css.
 [Target  Colorscheme](https://rosepinetheme.com/palette/) [Target Font](https://www.jetbrains.com/lp/mono/) (considering it needs to have math symbols and font ligature)
   - Implement a way for people to change the fonts.

-## Latex
+## LaTeX

 - \underbar can't be use, use \underline instead.